michael-collins/feeling-responsive/collections/_assignments/animation.md

 ---
 ## Instructions

- 1. Watch linked tutorials in Learning Resources from Blender Foundation and others to get acquainted with rendering tools.
+ 1. Watch linked tutorials in Learning Resources from Blender Foundation and others to get acquainted with animation tools.
  2. Duplicate the texturing folder on your computer. **This will be your project folder.** Save all files to this folder.
  3. Follow the video demonstrations to light and render the [Kem Weber Airline Chair](https://collection.cooperhewitt.org/objects/404536651/images/).
  4. Enable **Cycles** rendering mode.